-Qualified Automatic Contribution Arrangement (QACA) Approach: As an alternative to either tradition Safe Harbor Plan Design described above, a plan may also satisfy the 401(k) & 401(m) discrimination tests if it automatically enrolls participants at a specific level, automatically increases them annually, and provides a specific matching formula.
-Unlike the traditional Basic Match, the QACA match is 100% up to 1% of compensation, plus 50% of the next 5% of compensation deferred, with no match on amounts deferred over 6% of compensation.
+Oualified Automatic Contribution Arrangement (QACA) Approach: As an alternative to the Safe Harbor Matching Approach described above, a plan may also satisfy the 401(k) & 401(m) discrimination tests if it automatically enrolls participants at a specific level, automatically increases them annually and provides a specific matching formula.
+Unlike the Basic Safe Harbor Match, the QACA match is 100% up to 1% of compensation, plus 50% of the next 5% of compensation deferred, with no match on amounts deferred over 6% of compensation.
 Although the maximum contribution percentage is lower, the overall employer contribution may be higher due to the automatic enrollment feature.
 It is also imperative that the plan follow the rules of the automatic escalation requirement with an annual notice.
 Additionally, unlike the contributions described above, the QACA match contribution may be vested after two years of service with the sponsor.
 Leaving prior to completing two years of service would forfeit any match received.
+Like the Safe Harbor Matching Approach, the employees must receive a notice at least 30 days prior to the beginning of the Plan Year, and this can only be added to an existing plan at the beginning of the year.